 Finally, just as there are some things a pitcher should do,

 because they will improve your ability to throw hard and well, there are

 some things a pitcher should not do because they increase the

 risk a pitcher will injure himself.
 Unfortunately, many of these

 things are taught by many well-meaning, but ill-informed,

-Mechanics 101 DVD that discusses what to teach
+Mechanics 101 discusses what

 pitchers and, just as importantly, what